Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 How do emotions affect people's minds when the future is uncertain and does valence play a role?

 In parallel, I was assigned dual roles: (1) manager and (2) head coach for a smaller sports operation.
-As a manager, I mainly negotiated investments and personnel matters (like today's HR), which caused the inventory to increase by more than 100% and the organization to grow 1400 % to 14 assistant coaches.
-As a coach, I mainly applied goal-setting theory (Locke and Latham, 2002) and Baumrind's (1966) research on parenting styles, biomechanics and physio stuff, which together proved to improve the athletes performance.
-Significantly.
+As a manager, I mainly negotiated investments and personnel matters (like today's financial officer's and HR), which caused the inventory to increase by more than 100% and the organization to grow 1400 % to 14 assistant coaches.

 When I stepped down as the head coach/manager, I was offered the role of head of education for a sports association.
-I developed courses and traveled in Sweden to deliver these courses.
+I developed courses and traveled Sweden to deliver these courses.
 I taught what I knew best: goal-setting theory, research on parenting styles, biomechanics and physio stuff.

 Then I started my own educational company; I kept travelling in Sweden to teach goal-setting theory, parental styles, biomechanics and physio stuff.
 And sometime around this time, I also became a so-called executive coach (years of training with my father kicked in).
 That means I advised managing director's and CEO's, by answering questions about things concerning leadership and organization from a perspective of business administration and prospective psychology.

-- prototypical (Kahneman och Tversky, 1972)
+- prototypical (Kahneman och Tversky, 1972).

 - often repeated (Tversky och Kahneman, 1973)